 Let them watch the video and listen to the words.
 Use a transcript if you think it will help.
 Experienced teachers usually follow the video with a discussion, a short quiz or even better, get the class to sing the Christmas carol.
-If you or your class is not that keen on singing, read your class a Christmas story and ask them questions.
+If you or your class are not that keen on singing, read a Christmas story and ask them questions.

-Another popular activity you can use to test listening skills is “How to Make my Christmas Village”.
-Introduce your class to Christmas favourites like reindeers, Santa’s elves / helpers, snowmen and Santa’s sleigh which he uses to bring presents to good boys and girls around the world.
-Organise a Christmas village competition where the children build their Christmas village based on ideas or themes they have been talking about in class.
-Give them instructions about how to decorate their village.
-Give them a few tips about what would be in Santa’s village.
+Another popular activity to test listening skills is “How to Make my Christmas Village”.
+First, introduce your class to Christmas favourites like reindeers, Santa’s elves, helpers, snowmen and Santa’s sleigh, in which he brings presents to good boys and girls worldwide.
+Next, organise a Christmas village competition where the children build their Christmas village based on ideas or themes they have been talking about in class.
+Next, give them instructions about how to decorate their village.
+Finally, give them a few tips about what would be in Santa’s village.

 Speaking about Christmas is fun and magical

 Younger learners enjoy games like charades and Pictionary.
-You need to have a pre-task vocabulary introduction so they can use their newly learned vocabulary when they speak.
-Engage your more advanced learners through role plays.
+You need to have a pre-task vocabulary introduction to use their newly learned vocabulary when they speak.
+Engage your more advanced learners through role-plays.

 Show them a Christmas film.
-Stop the film and ask them how they think it would end.
-The appropriate vocabulary must be introduced prior to you asking them to predict how the film will end.
+Stop the movie and ask them how they think it will end.
+The appropriate vocabulary must be introduced before asking them to predict how the film will end.

 Group them in teams.
 Give them enough time to plan and practice.
-Get them to perform and speak to the class about the ending.
+Then, get them to perform and speak to the class about the ending.
 Your ELLs love seeing their peers perform!

 Many of these activities are great teaching activities during the Christmas holidays.
 They are great ways to teach your students about Christmas traditions in Western countries.
 It also is a holiday season that should make us all feel happy and give us the sense of mystery and magic that Christmas is all about.